vmware-archive/datadog-api-tools/README.md

 - That the user has `$DATADOG_KEY` created

 ## Example Usage
+For example, if you have a file in your home directory named `bosh-stats-json`, you can send that data to datadog with the following:

 `cat ~/bosh-stats-json | ./json_to_datadog --metric cloudops_tools.deployment_count --tag-prefix bosh-stats -v`

 ## Arguments